 The history of Islam, the Koran, and basic Muslim doctrines.
 These teachings will be compared and contrasted with Bible doctrine.
 This is a study of evangelism among Muslims.
 Same as BIB 549.

 The ministry epistles of Paul.
-Attention is given to the second coming of Jesus in the Thessalonian letters and to the work of elders and evalgelists in Paul's personal letters to Timothy and Titus.
-(Text course)
+Attention is given to the second coming of Jesus in the Thessalonian letters and to the work of elders and evangelists in Paul's personal letters to Timothy and Titus.
+(Text course.)